-We continue its discussion about errors in combat proposing some solutions to the previously identified mistakes of intermediate level fighters.
+We continue the discussion about errors in combat proposing some solutions to the previously identified mistakes of intermediate level fighters:

 In the next article of this series we will see the mistakes that even the most experienced fighters occasionaly commit.